ukhare/github-actions/.github/actions/dotnet-build-action/README.md

 # Build .NET Project - GitHub Action

 This GitHub Action restores, builds, and optionally uploads a .NET project using the dotnet CLI.
+It's designed to work with monorepos or repositories that may or may not have pre-existing .NET projects.

-It's designed for monorepos or multi-project repositories and supports matrix builds across different .NET SDK versions and project configurations.
+It also supports **creating test projects dynamically** when no project exists (e.g., in actions testing or validation scenarios), using a matrix strategy across multiple SDK versions and project configurations.

+---

 ## Inputs